 - A tan does not provide enough protection against the sun’s rays.
 Actually, having a tan means that your skin has been damaged already by UV radiation.

-- Help teach children to be “sun-smart” and to protect themselves against exposure to the sun.
+- Teach children to be “sun smart” and to protect themselves against exposure to the sun.

-- Indoor tanning or using sun lamps damages your skin the same way that UV from the sun does.
+- Indoor tanning beds and/or sun lamps are regulated by provincial law that does not allow children under 18 years old to use them.
+At any age, these devices damage your skin the same way UV radiation from the sun does.